Website design in 2005 is what Product Design is in 2021

 Even if the website being designed was a large website with complex functionality (What we call web applications nowadays) it was still called a website.

-Web design was an all encompassing term to capture anything created that required an internet connection to access.
+Traditional Web design was an all-encompassing term to capture anything created that required an internet connection to access.

 Social media was still in it’s early stages.
 Digital marketing was centered around search engine optimisation (SEO) and a very basic google adwords.